 Once you have filed for adjustment, and your case is pending, you would be jeopardizing your application if you switched jobs without following applicable rules.

 Let's understand the basic concept of employment-based green card sponsorship first.
 An employment-based green card is based on the idea that a future job has been offered to the foreign worker.
 That's the legal concept even if that person is already working for the employer and sponsor.
 The employer offers a "permanent" position, which is set to start upon approval of the green card.

 Similarly, the employee promises to accept that position upon approval of the green card.
 Thus, such employees are expected to work for the employer that sponsored them for a reasonable length of time after they receive green card approval.
 (There’s no set amount of time required.)
 Failure to do so may create serious problems for these employees later, particularly if they attempt to naturalize to U.S. citizenship.

 So, if failing to work for the sponsoring employer for a reasonable duration after the I-485 is approved could cause serious problems, logic follows that changing employers before the I-485 is approved could cause even more problems.
 In fact, it's likely to lead to denial of your I-485, unless you fall into one of a few limited exceptions found under the portability rules of the American Competitiveness of the Twenty-First Century Act (AC21) (discussed below).

-If you have applied for employment-based visas in one of these categories: EB-1 Outstanding Researcher, EB-1 Multinational Manager, EB-2, or EB-3 worker, you may actually be able to switch employers while awaiting your adjustment-of-status decision, if you’ve been waiting for USCIS action for 180 days or more.
-However, you must carefully follow the “portability” rules when doing so.
+If you have applied for employment-based visas in one of these categories: EB-1 Outstanding Researcher, EB-1 Multinational Manager, EB-2, or EB-3 worker, you might actually be able to switch employers while awaiting your adjustment-of-status decision, if you've been waiting for USCIS action for 180 days or more.
+However, you must carefully follow the "portability" rules when doing so.

 In particular, you must find a job that is the "same or similar" as the one you have.
 If you fail to comply with the rules; for example, you go from a job as a tech analyst to a job as a restaurant manager; your I-485 application can be denied.